kentcdodds/babel-plugin-codegen/README.md

 ## Inspiration

-I built this to solve a problem I was experiencing with [glamorous][glamorous].
+I built this to solve a problem I was experiencing with [emotion][emotion].
 It's heavily based on my work in [babel-plugin-preval][preval].

 ## Other Solutions